Makhloufbel/Animoji_Anilist/README.md

 ## What does it do?

-This extension addes a button to the markdown editor ,when clicked show a dragable popup that let you search for emojis or gifs and by left clcking on it insert it at your curser location in the editor .
+This extension adds a button to the markdown editor ,when clicked show a draggable popup that let you search for emojis or gifs and by left clicking on it insert it at your cursor location in the editor.

 ### DEMOS